timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-12-17
+# Today is 2019-12-19

 ## Objectives for the day:

-- Work on Rockets, pivot into reloading and firing more rockets.
+- Reviewing the indie adventure through-out 2019.
-- Create levels for Turbo Boom!
+- General planning of 2020 and beyond with goals and stuff.

 # Purpose

-- Make Turbo Boom! get closer to beta complete.
+- Keep the indie adventure on track, learn from potential traps, and move forward best way possible.